aostrun/ERC721_Article/en_EN/post.md

   return owner;
 }
 ```
-Function returns the owner of the given token.
-Mapping `tokenOwner` holds the record of owners per token ID so we read value from that mapping.
+The function returns the owner of the given token.
+Mapping `tokenOwner` holds the record of owners per token ID so we read the value from that mapping.
 Because of how mappings work in Solidity (mappings are from the start zero initialized) if the owner of the token is null address we act as that token is not created yet.

 ```javascript
 function isApprovedForAll(address _owner, address _operator) public view returns (bool) {
     return operatorApprovals[_owner][_operator];
   }
 ```
-With this function we check if the given `_operator` can operate (transfer tokens) on behalf of `_owner`.
-To check this we read mapping `operatorApprovals` which stores addresses that can operate on behalf of the key address.
+With this function, we check if the given `_operator` can operate (transfer tokens) on behalf of `_owner`.
+To check this we read mapping `operatorApprovals` which stores address that can operate on behalf of the key address.